Photo for Lindsay LeBlanc

 Teaching

-Currently, the Ultracold Quantum Gases Laboratory includes four PhD and three Masters students.
+Currently, the Ultracold Quantum Gases Laboratory includes four PhD and two Masters students.
 Opportunities are often available for post-doctoral scholars, graduate students, and undergraduate research projects/internships.

-Currently, I am teaching Phys 146: Fluids and Waves.
+Currently, I am teaching Phys 294 and Phys 295, experimental lab courses.

 Every second year, I will be teaching a cross-listed undergrad/grad course in Winter term: Phys 495/595: Quantum Atomic and Optical Physics